dynatrace-oss/barista/src/lib/drawer/README.md

 ---
+title: 'Drawer'
 description:
-  The drawer is a component that adds collapsible side content to some primary content.
+  'The drawer is a component that adds collapsible side content to some primary content.'
 contributors:
   dev:
     - lukas.holzer
+tags:
+  - 'side content'
+  - 'aside'
+properties:
+  - 'dev utility'
 ---

 # Drawer

-The Dynatrace Drawer is a component designed to add collapsible side content _(often navigation, though it can be any content)_ alongside some primary content.
+The drawer is a component designed to add collapsible side content _(often navigation, though it can be any content)_ alongside some primary content.

 <docs-source-example example="DrawerDefaultExample"></docs-source-example>

 ## Imports

-You have to import the `DtDrawerModule` when you want to use the `<dt-drawer>` and `<dt-drawer-container>`, note that you need Angular's `BrowserAnimationsModule` if you want to have animations or the `NoopAnimationsModule` if you don't.
+You have to import the `DtDrawerModule` when you want to use the `<dt-drawer>` and `<dt-drawer-container>`.
+Note that you need Angular's `BrowserAnimationsModule` if you want to have animations or the `NoopAnimationsModule` if you don't.